-I do not believe in mandatory sterilisation.
+I do not believe in mandatory desexing.
 If a dog needs to be sterilised it should be at a time and age suitable for the type of dog and the circumstances, with advice from a Vet and a Responsible Breeder.

 I am a Dogs West, ANKC registered breeder.
-I have several dogs placed out in pet homes as loved companions.
-These dogs are still available to me to use for breeding (on breeder's terms).
+Sometimes I have dogs placed out in pet homes as loved companions.
+These dogs are available to me to use for breeding (on breeder's terms).
 Under this legislation these dogs may have to be sterilised.
-This will be a great loss to my breeding programme and will significantly reduce the available gene pool and affect the genetic diversity of the breed in this state.
-Those dogs should be linked to my registration number so I can keep their records up to date in relation to breeding program.
+This would be a great loss to my breeding programme and will significantly reduce the available gene pool and affect the genetic diversity of the breed in this state.
+Those dogs should be linked to my registration number so I can keep their records up to date in relation to breeding and desexing.
+I am the owner of older dogs that have retired from my breeding program.
 I do not want to put them through major surgery when they are going to be at risk due to General Anaesthesia.
 Please do not make dogs over the age of 7 years required to have this surgery.
 We are not permitted to breed from them as per Dogs West Code of Ethics.
 Please give dogs that are involved in a Dogs West breeding program an exemption for life.

 Any legislation proposed by government should be on a "no-harm' basis.
-Many studies show the effect of sterilisation on dogs in relation to diseases, such as cancer, behavioural issues and incorrect growth, such as elongated bones and joint disorders.
+Many studies show the effect of sterilisation on dogs in relation to diseases, such as cancer, incontinence, behavioural issues and incorrect growth, such as elongated bones and joint disorders.